Auto and Construction Program

 Auto Body Repair (Collision) Pathway

 Students in the Auto Body Repair (Collision) pathway acquire the skills to pursue entry-level technician positions in the collision industry or receive advanced standing when enrolling at technical colleges.
 Students are able to expand their knowledge beyond the classroom with industry speakers, demonstrations and field trips.
 In addition, students can earn up to a semester’s worth of credits in the NATEF certified courses:

-Students in the Construction pathway experience a wide range of “on the job” experiences, including job shadowing, classes and fieldtrips to industry partners and internships when available.
-Students have the opportunity to earn post-secondary credits with local colleges and the in courses such as:
+Students in the Construction pathway experience a wide range of “on the job” experiences, including job shadowing, classes and fieldtrips to industry partners and summer internships when available.
+The Construction Pathway works directly with the Minneapolis Building Trades unions to provide authentic experiences and speakers.
+Students have the opportunity to earn post-secondary credits with local colleges in courses such as:

 The Auto & Construction program offers opportunities to broaden learning beyond the traditional classroom through: